 Within a few weeks of submitting your information for membership via the membership application form above, our administrative assistant will contact you to see if you would like to schedule a membership interview with an elder and the deacon over pastoral care of your nearest Community Group.
 This will be around 30-45 minutes in which the prospective member is able to recount (1) their knowledge of the Gospel and their testimony of knowing Jesus (2) whether or not they have been baptized by believer’s baptism (3) and why they believe that they exhibit to the outside world the fruit that shows them to be a disciple of Jesus Christ.
 At the conclusion of the meeting, the prospective member would also sign the Mission Fellowship Family Covenant.

-The Elders review the application and prospective membership at a regularly scheduled Leadership meeting with the rest of the elders, deacons, and deaconesses.
+The elders review the application and prospective membership at a regularly scheduled Leadership meeting with the rest of the elders and deacons.
 Upon collective approval by Leadership, the application proceeds to the congregation for their approval.

 Congregational Vote For Affirmation

 At the next congregational meeting, the covenant members hear the Elder recount the testimony of the applicant and the existing congregation votes to receive them into membership.
 The Elders will then notify the prospective member of the outcome of the vote